Proclamation Before Desolation | Good Tidings Before Liberation

 “For the LORD shall judge His people, and repent Himself for His servants, when He seeth that their power is gone, and there is none shut up, or left.” – Deut.
 32:36

 Then, of course, the gaze of Almighty God turns upon Babylon from Day 1,260 to Day 1,290.
-At the securing of Jerusalem by the treading of , the fight for Jerusalem is over (Isa.
+At the securing of Jerusalem by the treading of the Winepress, the fight for Jerusalem is over (Isa.
 31:4); yet, the fight for worldwide dominion has just begun!
 Thus, with a sword proceeding from Christ’s mouth He will “smite the nations” (Rev. 19:15), and with a “fire” also, lo, He will “plead with all flesh” (Isa.
 66:15-16)!
 Yet, before the slaughtering of Babylon’s World commences in every direction proceeding forth from Jerusalem (Isa.
-27:7), the LORD is gracious to administer appeals to the heathen peoples of Babylon, such as, “Defy Babyon and live!” ().
+27:7), the LORD is gracious to administer appeals to the heathen peoples of Babylon, such as, “Defy Babyon and live!” (causing a tumult in the Empire of Bablyon).
 Likewise, appeals of peace will be made to the Kings and Judges of the earth (“Be wise now therefore, O ye Kings: be instructed, ye Judges of the earth” – Ps.
 2:10), namely that they would “kiss the Son”, or bow down in submission to His worldwide sovereignty, and in so doing they would surrender and become subservient to the invading Kingdom; or else, they could refuse and face the plainly stated consequences.
 Namely, that they would “kiss the Son, lest He be angry, and [they] perish from the way, when His wrath is kindled but a little” (Ps.
 2:12).

 “Behold, the LORD hath PROCLAIMED unto the end of the world, Say ye to the daughter of Zion, Behold, thy salvation cometh; behold, his reward is with him, and his work before him.
 And they shall call them, The holy people, The redeemed of the LORD: and thou shalt be called, Sought out, A city not forsaken.
 WHO is this that cometh from Edom, with dyed garments from Bozrah? this that is glorious in His apparel, travelling in the greatness of His strength?
 I that speak in righteousness, mighty to save.
 Wherefore art Thou red in Thine apparel, and Thy garments like him that treadeth in the winefat?
 I have trodden the winepress alone; and of the people there was none with me: for I will tread them in mine anger, and trample them in my fury; and their blood shall be sprinkled upon my garments, and I will stain all my raiment.
 For the day of vengeance is in mine heart, and the year of my redeemed is come.
 And I looked, and there was none to help; and I wondered that there was none to uphold: therefore mine own arm brought salvation unto me; and my fury, it upheld me.
 And I will tread down the people in mine anger, and make them drunk in my fury, and I will bring down their strength to the earth.” – Isa.
 62:11-63:6

 Simply put, the world doesn’t know WHO is coming for them! …but they will know.
 Namely, when the above description takes place in real time and an astonished world is made to wonder after the identity of this Man who does on this wise ascend from Edom!
 WHO, in this manner, is traveling in the greatness of His strength!
 WHO, in this adornment, is glorious in His apparel!
-For, then, a PROCLAMATION will be made “unto the end of the world” concerning the coming of this great One who just finished treading .
+For, then, a PROCLAMATION will be made “unto the end of the world” concerning the coming of this great One who just finished treading the Winepress.
 Yet, even though it will be proclaimed in the ears of humanity worldwide (Isa.
 62:11), most Babylonians will need to see it to believe it: and, when the unimaginable sight does arrive on their horizon, they will know the full intent of the verbal proclamation sounded abroad from the heavenlies in that, Christ says, “the year of My redeemed is come” (Isa.
 63:4)!
 Of course, Christ is speaking of the Jews.
 Yet, by this time, they are so wasted and weary by the hardships of the 3 ½ year captivity that most are delusional and hopless.
 Like the Babylonians, and alongisde all heathen peoples, most Jews are uncertain of what is happening and anxiously pursing their own survival.
 For, sadly, like the heathen, the Jews need to see it to believe it!
 So, my reader, how do you think the Jews will respond when such dreadful proclamations like those recorded in Isaiah 62:11-63:6 are sounded throughout the Empire of Babylon?

 “Oh that Thou wouldest rend the heavens, that Thou wouldest come down, that the mountains might flow down at Thy presence, As when the melting fire burneth, the fire causeth the waters to boil, to make thy name known to thine adversaries, that the nations may tremble at thy presence!
 When thou didst terrible things which we looked not for, thou camest down, the mountains flowed down at Thy presence.” – Isa.
 64:1-3